Grand Dental logo

 • Fewer than 10 teeth/arch.

-Many patient's with current contraindications can be made into good candidates with disease control.
-For patient's with a dental home, we will send their dentist a letter of our findings and recommendations.
-Moreoften, these patient's do not have a dental home.
-In these situations, we always offer the patient a cost estimate if the work was completed at our office as well as provide them information on how to transfer their records to a provider of their choosing; for patient's who travel to see us we will provide them with any trusted providers close to home.
-Regardless of how they choose to proceed, we instruct them to return once their dental needs are addressed.
+Many patients with current contraindications can be made into good candidates with disease control.
+For patients with a dental home, we will send their dentist a letter of our findings and recommendations.
+Often, patients with significant needs do not have a dental home.
+In these situations, we always offer the patient a cost estimate if the work was completed at our office as well as provide them information on how to transfer their records to a provider of their choosing.
+We always offer to help find a trusted colleague that maximizes their insurance benefit or proximity to home.
+Regardless of how the patient chooses to proceed, we instruct them to return once their dental needs are addressed.

 Side effects